presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

    class myTests(TestCaseGui):

       def testFour(self):
-         self.assertEqual(notes, ['Whoa, good job!', 'Join us at office hours!', 'Keep it up!', 'Great opportunity to figure out confusions!', 'Join us at office hours!'], "Testing that notes holds the correct value.")
+         self.assertEqual(notes, ['Whoa, good job!', 'Join us at office hours!', 'Keep it up!', 'Great opportunity to figure out confusions!', 'Join us at office hours!'], "Testing that notes holds a list with the correct elements.")

    myTests().main()

 4.1 Create an empty list called ``resps``.
-Using the list ``grades``, for each grade, if it is above 90, add the string 'Congrats!' to resps, otherwise if it is above 80, add the string 'Good work!' to resps, otherwise if it is above 70, add the string 'You can do it!' to resps, otherwise, add the string 'You should try going to office hours.' to resps.
+Using the list ``percent_rain``, for each grade, if it is above 90, add the string 'Bring an umbrella.' to resps, otherwise if it is above 80, add the string 'Good for the flowers?' to resps, otherwise if it is above 50, add the string 'Watch out for clouds!' to resps, otherwise, add the string 'Nice day!' to resps.

 .. activecode:: ee_ch11_041
    :tags: Selection/Chainedconditionals.rst

-   grades = [94.3, 87, 100, 78, 83, 63.5, 79, 86]
+   percent_rain = [94.3, 45, 100, 78, 16, 5.3, 79, 86]

    =====